waterholeforum/docs/design/layout.md

 ## Container & Section

-The `.container` class centers page content and applies viewport-appropriate horizontal padding, while the `.section` class applies vertical padding.
+The `.container` class centers page content and applies horizontal gutter padding, while the `.section` class applies vertical gutter padding.
 These can be used together to construct basic page sections:

 ```html render
 <section class="section">